RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-20.md

 </p>

 <p style="text-align: justify;">
-When implementing a graph in Rust, one of the fundamental approaches is using an <strong>adjacency matrix.</strong> An adjacency matrix is a 2D vector where each element <code>(i, j)</code> indicates the presence or absence of an edge between vertex <code>i</code> and vertex <code>j</code>.
+When implementing a graph in Rust, one of the fundamental approaches is using an <strong>adjacency matrix.</strong> An adjacency matrix is a 2D vector where each element $(i, j)$ indicates the presence or absence of an edge between vertex $i$ and vertex $j$.
 This representation is particularly efficient for dense graphs, where most of the possible edges between vertices exist.
 The following pseudo code illustrates the basic structure of an adjacency matrix:
 </p>

 {{< prism lang="text" line-numbers="true">}}